floornfts/mobile-minting/README.md

 _Mapping of MintTemplate fields to an in-app mint._

-Once you generate a MintTemplate, Floor will do all the additional work to get the mint live:
+Once you generate a MintTemplate, Rally will do all the additional work to get the mint live:

 * Map priceWei to an in-app purchase
 * Simulate the transaction in multiple scenarios to ensure success